remal-gradle-plugins/gradle-api/README.md

 The project uses [Gradle Tooling API](https://docs.gradle.org/current/userguide/tooling_api.html) to download Gradle distributions and extract artifacts.

-Gradle Tooling API requires at least Gradle 2.6, but publishing 2.* artifacts is considerably more difficult.
+Gradle Tooling API requires at least Gradle 2.6, but publishing 2.\* artifacts is considerably more difficult.
 Because of that, it's decided to publish only >= 3.0 artifacts mandatorily.

 ## MAY publish artifacts for Gradle 2.* release versions

-Building 2.* artifacts is considerably more difficult, than building >= 3.*.
+Building and publishing 2.\* artifacts is considerably more difficult, than building >= 3.\*.
-That's why publishing 2.* artifacts is optional.
+That's why publishing 2.\* artifacts is optional.

 ## SHOULD publish artifacts for release-candidates Gradle versions